-- We recognise that creativity is the act of turning new and imaginative ideas into reality. - We foster our ability to perceive the world in new ways, to find hidden patterns, to make connections between seemingly unrelated phenomena, and to generate solutions. - We know that creativity is a skill that can be developed and a process that can be managed. - We are willing to take risks and progress through discomfort to get to the finish line.
+- We recognise that creativity is the act of turning new and imaginative ideas into reality. - We foster our ability to perceive the world in new ways, to make connections and to generate solutions. - We know that creativity is a skill that can be developed and a process that can be managed. - We are willing to take risks and progress through discomfort to get to the finish line.